Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Are psychiatric medications cheaper in Mexico?

-Can you prescribe controlled substances like Adderall or Xanax?
+Can you prescribe controlled substances like stimulants?

-What We Treat
+05What We Treat

 Do you provide therapy (psychotherapy)?